 What it means for FQHCs

-San Diego's relative budget stability is a partial buffer, but Family Health Centers of San Diego, San Ysidro Health, and Neighborhood Healthcare still face the July 1 UIS-PPS cut and rising uninsured demand.
+San Diego's relative budget stability is a partial buffer, but Family Health Centers of San Diego, San Ysidro Health, and Neighborhood Healthcare still need July 1, 2027 UIS/PPS sensitivity plans alongside rising uninsured demand.

 Mitigation: Budget language prioritizes federally-impacted safety-net services